-Web: gis.gallaudet.edu Email: gis.captioning@gallaudet.e du, gis@gallaudet.edu
+Web: Gallaudet Interpreting Services Email: gis.captioning@gallaudet.edu, gis@gallaudet.edu

 Gallaudet Interpreting Service (GIS) currently oversees provision of real-time captioning, which are captioning services that provide a text translation of the spoken message.
-Real-time captioning can be requested for classes, meetings and special events.
+Real-time captioning can be requested for classes, meetings, and special events.
 GIS partners with Alternative Communication Services (ACS) to manage and to provide technical support for the requested captioning services.